isc-projects/kea/doc/sphinx/arm/install.rst

    useradd admin

-Then, change the binaries ownership and group to new user.
+Then, change the binaries' ownership and group to the new user.
 Note that the specific path may be different.
 Please refer to the ``--prefix`` parameter passed to the configure script.: